 BP also faces the risk of being taken over by other major oil companies such as Exxon and Total and has now been forced to approach sovereign wealth funds with a view to securing a strategic investor to fend off takeover bids.

 This just shows that superior management of environmental risk can still be a source of long-term competitive advantage because better risk management also means better management of contingent costs.

 Thus, in managing both natural and man-made environmental risks, managers should:

-# Spell out particular procedures that employees must follow when engaged in important but risky activities, in order to reduce environmental risk.
+Spell out specific procedures that employees must follow when engaged in important but risky activities, in order to reduce environmental risk.

-# Promote a culture of environmental risk management by having in place a management evaluation and promotion system where effective environmental risk management is recognised within the company and is seen as a necessary condition for management advancement.
+Promote a culture of environmental risk management by having in place a management evaluation and promotion system where effective environmental risk management is recognized within the company as a strategic imperative.